ambuilding/PythonPandas/fundrazr/readme.md

 - Items / The main goal in scraping is to extract structured data from unstructured sources, typically, web pages.
 Scrapy spiders can return the extracted data as Python dicts.

 	$ scrapy crawl fundrazr.com -o MonthDay_Year.csv

+### How to crawl the web politely with scrapy
+- Do not harm the website

+#### A polite crawler
+- Respect robots.txt
+- Never degrade a website’s performance
+- Identifie its creator with contact information
+- DOWNLOAD_DELAY / AUTOTHROTTLE_ENABLED / HTTPCACHE_ENABLED
+- Don’t Crawl, use the API